erxes/erxes/README.md

 - **100% free & sustainable:** erxes offers a sustainable business model in which both developers and users win.
-Fair-code is like open source software, but better.
+It is open-source software, but even better.
-- **100% customizable:** Our fair-code nature and plugin architecture provide unlimited customization and let you meet all your needs, no matter how specific they are.
+- **100% customizable:** Our plugin-based architecture provides unlimited customization and lets you meet all your needs, no matter how specific they are.
 - **100% privacy:** We've designed the erxes platform to retain complete control over your company's sensitive data with no third-party monitoring.
-- **100% in control:** With the erxes platform, you are in control of your experiences.
-You can build any experience you want, where all the channels your business operates on are connected and integrated.
+- **100% in control:** You can build any experience you want, where all the channels your business operates on are connected and integrated.

 ## What does erxes mean?
 How do you pronounce it?